xuguofu98/xuguofu98.github.io/_pages/about.md

 </style>

 ## Biography
 Hi!
 I am a second-year Ph.D. student in the Department of Electrical and Computer Engineering at Stony Brook University.
-Before that, I received an M.E. degree in Electrical Engineering from Southwest Jiaotong University in 2023.
-Currently, my research interest mainly lies in machine learning for power systems.
+Before that, I received an M.S. degree in Electrical Engineering from Southwest Jiaotong University in 2023.
+My research focuses on machine learning in power systems, particularly for microgrid modeling, resilience enhancement, and dynamic behavior verification.

 ## News and Updates
 - 01/2025 I am honored to be selected as the <span style="color: red;">**2024 Outstanding Reviewer for IEEE Journal of Oceanic Engineering**</span>.
 Grateful for this recognition of my contributions!